hainayanda/Draftsman/README.md

     parentPlan.fit(otherView)
 }
 ```
-At the above code, it using `planContent` method which will bypass `parentView` plan into its content plan.
+The above code, it's using `planContent` method which will bypass `parentView` plan into its content plan.
 It actually will do the following instruction sequentially:
 1. `parentView` insert `someView`
 2. `someView` insert `someChildView`
 3. `parentView` insert `otherView`

-So if the hierarchy is written in pseudo hierarchy style, it should be similar like this:
+So if the hierarchy is written in pseudo hierarchy style, it should be similar to this:
 ```
 parentView
 |____someView